The Death of Dick Long

-The Death of Dick Long is a 2019 American black comedy-drama film directed and produced by Daniel Scheinert and written by Billy Chew.
+The Death of Dick Long is a 2019 American black comedy–drama film directed and produced by Daniel Scheinert.
 The film stars Michael Abbott Jr., Virginia Newcomb, Andre Hyland, Sarah Baker, Jess Weixler, Roy Wood Jr., and Sunita Mani.
+The story follows two men who try to cover-up the outlandish cause of their friend's death.

 The Death of Dick Long premiered at the 2019 Sundance Film Festival on January 26, 2019.
-The film was released by A24 on September 27, 2019.
+The film was released by A24 on September 27, 2019, to positive reviews.

 Plot

 Late at night, friends Dick, Zeke, and Earl are hanging out until Dick sustains unexplained severe injuries.
 Zeke and Earl drop his limp body on the parking lot outside a hospital.

 Earl returns home and tells his girlfriend Lake that he has to leave town for a family emergency, but he attends a shift at his warehouse job.

 Zeke sneaks into bed, fooling his wife Lydia into thinking he had been asleep.
 She asks him to drive their daughter Cynthia to school.
 He agrees and accidentally pulls Dick's wallet out; he and Earl took it from him, as he lay unconscious.
 Zeke takes the driver's license and puts it on the counter and gets Cynthia to the garage but realizes his back seat is covered in blood; he covers it with a sheet.

 As the two men begin their day, an ER MD named Richter calls the police to report severe rectal hemorrhaging as the cause of Dick's death.

 As Zeke goes inside a gas station and inside the store, Cynthia tells Officer Dudley about Dick's wallet.
 Zeke notices the blood in the back seat has soaked into Cynthia's dress.
 He runs inside to keep the police officer from seeing and gives her the wallet.

 Earl arrives at Zeke's house and they scrub the blood out of the back seat.
 Earl takes Cynthia to school in his truck where he speaks to Dick's widow Jane, who still knows nothing about the previous night's events.
 Earl and Zeke decide to dump the car in a river to hide the evidence.